maitria/code-of-welcome/coc.md

 - If you don't want to, or if they don't want to speak with you, you can get an organizer to help you.

 ##Contributing to a culture of empathy
 If someone "calls you out", hear the feedback.
 Listen for their experience, the feelings coming up.
 Consider how those emotions feel to you; notice what you have in common.
-Accept that something you did brought those feeling up for that person.
+Accept that something you did brought those feelings up for that person.
 Doesn't mean that you are bad, or you were "wrong" &dash; it means that you notice what happened, and accept it.
 Receive the feedback, and whatever clarifications they're _happy_ to provide, and then in private, mull them over.
 Ask friends questions, and decide for yourself what resonates with you and what doesn't, and what actions you want to take in response.
 Your values and your growth belong to you, and no one else.

 If you see something that seems off or scary, ask how folks are doing, or grab a staff member for help.
 We will not blow you off.
 We will be grateful.